SEEDIG Youth School | Class of 2019

 The SEEDIG Youth School is a capacity development initiative targeted at students originally from, or residing in a country in South Eastern Europe and the neighbouring area.

 The purpose of the programme is to offer regional youth a space to learn, network, exchange ideas, and prepare to actively participate in SEEDIG and other Internet governance processes.
 Another goal is to encourage more youth to become long-term contributing members of SEEDIG and broader Internet governance and digital policy processes.

 What does the SEEDIG Youth School offer?

 January – April 2019

-As a participant and student, you will also learn more about SEEDIG and other Internet governance processes across the region and the globe.
-Most importantly, you will become more equipped to meaningfully participate in initiatives such as Youth and national Internet Governance Forums (IGFs), SEEDIG, EuroDIG, and the global IGF!
+During this phase, you will get to know your peers and learn the basics of Internet governance, digital policy, and related topics.
+If these terms sound vague or fancy, don’t worry!
+Together we will dissect the jargon and see what these concepts really mean.
+You will also learn more about SEEDIG and other Internet governance processes across the region and the globe.
+Most importantly, you will become more equipped to meaningfully participate in initiatives such as Youth and national Internet Governance Forums (NRIs), SEEDIG, EuroDIG, and the global IGF!

 A full-day event dedicated to you

 6 May 2019